SayaEgashira/recipes_and_ratings_analysis/README.md

 ## Baseline Model

 For the baseline model, I tried to predict `'rating'` using a Random Forest classifier based on three features: `'is_vegetarian'`, `'is_healthy'`, and `'calories'`.
 The numerical feature `'calories'` were scaled using a `StandardScaler`.
 Transformations on `'is_vegetarian'` and `'is_healthy'` would not be required since they are already stored as Boolean values (1 for True, 0 for False).
 The model employed class weighting (`class_weight='balanced'`) to partially address the severe rating imbalance in the dataset, where 5-star ratings comprise about 70% of observations.
 This approach would automatically adjust weights so the model pays proportionate attention to minority classes.
-The baseline model achieved a macro-averaged F1-score of 0.18 ([0.01,0.02,0.05,0.26,0.55] for classes [1,2,3,4,5], respectively), indicating a poor performance across all rating categories.
+The baseline model achieved a macro-averaged F1-score of 0.18 ([0.01,0.02,0.06,0.27,0.55] for classes [1,2,3,4,5], respectively), indicating a poor performance across all rating categories.
 The model failed almost completely on 1-3 star ratings, demonstrating that this baseline model performs especially poorly for distinguishing lower ratings.
 To improve the model, I plan to try different `class_weight` for a better balance between classes and incorporate additional features from the dataset and engineer new features.

 ## Final Model

+To improve upon the baseline, I developed a few models that expands the feature set and instroduces a more expressive learning algorithm.
+For the final model, I used `XGBClassifier`, which often outperforms random forests in multiclass classification.
+In addition to the `'calories'` and `'is_healthy'` features from the baseline model, I incorporated the `'sugar_PDV'`, `'protein_PDV'`, and `'tag_combo'` features in my final model.
+I excluded the `'is_vegetarian'` feature because it downgraded the performance, possibly due to its lack of importance in predicting the recipe's rating. `'calories'`, `'sugar_PDV'`, and `'protein_PDV'` are all extracted from the original `'nutrition'` column, and I chose to apply `RobustScaler` instead of `StandardScaler` to more effectively deal with their skewed distribution and outliers. `'tag_combo'` is a categorical feature, so I decided to encode them using the one-hot encoding technique.
+The `'is_healthy'` feature was kept as is from the baseline model.
+The final model achieved a macro-averaed F1-score of 0.20 ([0.02,0.02,0.05,0.17,0.73] for calsses [1,2,3,4,5], respectively).
+The F1-score is still not the best, but this model at least showed a slight improvement from the baseline model.
+The improvement might have stemmed from both the added features and the switch to a more powerful model.

 ## Fairness Analysis

+For the fairness analysis, I conducted a permutation test with the following hypotheses:

+- **Null Hypothesis:** Our model is fair on the `'is_healthy'` column.
+My model perform in the same way for both "healthy" recipes and not "healthy" recipes.
+- **Alternative Hypothesis:** Our model is not fair on the `'is_healthy'` column.
+My final model perform worse for the not "healthy" recipes than "healthy" recipes.
+- **Significance Level:** $\alpha=0.05$

+<iframe
+  src="assets/perm_fairness_is_healthy.html"
+  width="900"
+  height="600"
+  frameborder="0"
+></iframe>

+The p-value was 0.684.
+There seems to be no statistical evidence that the model performs worse on non-healthy-labeled recipes than on healthy ones.
+The observed difference in macro F1-score between the two groups is likely due to chance.